web-illinois/toolkit-management/documentation/PROJECT_WORKFLOW.md

 This contains breaking issues or issues with a high accessibility violation that needs to bypass the regular process.
 These usually cause the toolkit to increment by a minor version.

 ### Who does this and when?
-Product Review puts new items here; the person responsible for building the toolkit resolves and moves these back to review for the next iteration.
+The Product Review or toolkit developers can move items here.
+See [Reporting a Production Issue](https://github.com/web-illinois/toolkit-management/blob/main/documentation/PRODUCTION_ISSUE.md).
+The person responsible for building the toolkit resolves and moves these back to review for the next iteration.

 ### Categories
 * **Emergency Fixes**